eddychetz/portfolio-hub/content/slides/example/index.md

 ## Research of Future Curricula

-:arrow_forward: Project-based learning to improve ways of teaching machine learning.
+:arrow_forward: Project-based learning to improve ways of teaching [machine learning in R](https://business-science-practice.netlify.app/).

 ![Cookbook in R for ML](images/mlcookbook23.png) {height=75%}